awesomeeng/awesome-server/README.md

 ## Routing

 There are several approaches to defining routes out of the box with AwesomeServer:
- - You can define [routes as functions](#support-and-help) (much like how you do it in express but without the nasty `next()` callbacks);
+ - You can define [routes as functions](#function-routing) (much like how you do it in express but without the nasty `next()` callbacks);
- - You can define a Controller class for handling similar endpoints;
+ - You can define a [Controller class](#controller-class-routing) for handling similar endpoints;
- - You can define a Controller class as a file which AwesomeServer will read and instantiate;
+ - You can define a [Controller as a file](#controller-file-routing) which AwesomeServer will read and instantiate;
- - You can define a directory of Controller files which AwesomeServer will read, map to paths, and instantiate;
+ - You can define a [directory of Controller files](#controller-directory-routing) which AwesomeServer will read, map to paths, and instantiate;
- - You can define a specific file to serve for a specific route;
+ - You can define a [specific file to serve](#serve-file-routing) for a specific route;
- - You can define a directory to serve any file that matches a related route;
+ - You can define a [directory to serve](#serve-directory-routing) any file that matches a related route;
- - You can define a specific resource to push as part of an HTTP/2 connection.
+ - You can define a [specific resource to push](#push-serve-routing) as part of an HTTP/2 connection.

 ### Function Routing